Garnet: Crystal structure

 Garnets are nesosilicates having the general formula X3Y2(SiO_{4})3.
 The X site is usually occupied by divalent cations (Ca, Mg, Fe, Mn)2+ and the Y site by trivalent cations (Al, Fe, Cr)3+ in an octahedral/tetrahedral framework with [SiO4]4− occupying the tetrahedra.
 Garnets are most often found in the dodecahedral crystal habit, but are also commonly found in the trapezohedron habit as well as the hexoctahedral habit.
-They crystallize in the cubic system, having three axes that are all of equal length and perpendicular to each other, but are never actually cubic because, despite being isometric, the {100} and {111} families of planes are depleted.
-Garnets do not have any cleavage planes, so when they fracture under stress, sharp, irregular (conchoidal) pieces are formed.
+They crystallize in the cubic system, having three axes that are all of equal length and perpendicular to one another but are never actually cubic because, despite being isometric, the {100} and {111} families of planes are depleted.
+Garnets do not have any cleavage planes, so, when they fracture under stress, sharp, irregular (conchoidal) pieces are formed.

 Hardness

 Because the chemical composition of garnet varies, the atomic bonds in some species are stronger than in others.
 As a result, this mineral group shows a range of hardness on the Mohs scale of about 6.0 to 7.5.
 The harder species like almandine are often used for abrasive purposes.